hw-woo/replication-code-model/README.md

 #### *Updated: 2024-12-24 (Hyunwoo Woo & Emmanuel Yimfor)

 - "m0_model_run_all" is the main core Python function file.
-  - I have placed all the auxiliary/subordinate Python code scripts needed for the main code in the 'depends' folder to improve readability.
+  - We have placed all the auxiliary/subordinate Python code scripts needed for the main code in the 'depends' folder to improve readability.

 - STARTING PATH: "replication/code/model"
   - (e.g., the path of "m0_model_run_all.py" should be "replication/code/model/m0_model_run_all.py")